Pharma Bro Martin Shkreli ordered to surrender copies of one-off Wu-Tang Clan album

 Shkreli — who became infamous for buying and jacking up the price of life-saving AIDS medication Daraprim — purchased the only copy of the Wu-Tang album Once Upon a Time in Shaolin back in 2015 for a reported $2 million at auction.
 Following his securities fraud conviction, the album was seized along with other assets to satisfy a forfeiture judgement.
 The government then sold the album in 2021 to PleasrDAO for $4.75 million.

-However, that group sued Shkreli in June 2024, accusing him of streaming the music as pat of a "Wu-Tang Official Listening Party" on social media.
+However, that group sued Shkreli in June 2024, accusing him of streaming the music as part of a "Wu-Tang Official Listening Party" on social media.
 To promote that, he reportedly boasted in a now-deleted video that he made copies "hidden in safes around the world."
 In June, Judge Chen issued restraining order requiring Shkreli to stop distributing the album and to appear in court to explain why he should be allowed to keep his copies.